-Your patient’s oxygen concentrator will not stop beeping what should you do?
+When your patient’s oxygen concentrator will not stop beeping what should you do?
 Invacare oxygen concentrators have an audible alarm which is a safety feature.
-The alarm will sound for any one of the following reasons:
+The Invacare Oxygen Concentrator will Beep for any one of the following reasons:

 - Loss of power